Eating Out at Mexican Diners

 Topics: Food and Drink

 Meals out at Mexican diners are affordable, and offer an opportunity to enjoy a square meal amidst a choice of traditional Mexican dishes as well as international menu staples like burgers, sandwiches and pastas.
 People visiting on vacation might stop-by at one of the diners to take a quick meal out, and expats living in Mexico also use them to take a meal at some time during the day, or even as a venue for a business meeting.

-The principal diners in Mexico are VIPS, Sanborns, TOKS and Wings.
+The principal restaurant diners in Mexico are VIPS, Sanborns, TOKS and Wings.
 They are owned and run by major retail groups and are often situated next to, or inside, retail centers.
 They have outlets in most major towns and cities, and Wings may also be found at several of Mexico’s airports.

 As eating out at diners is so popular here, the chains compete against each other for your business by offering ample menus with an assortment of Mexican and international dishes, promotional discounts, and monthly a-la-carte specials.